Thursday, June 11, 2020

 What a strange book.
 Starts out comfortably like a 20th century British novel, a mundane one at that, and then how it turns and twists and swallows itself whole!

 The story of a (British) man, comfortable in his moral tower of ivory — and how he is dragged through the mud!
 John Osborne’s Look back in anger is nothing to Ishiguro’s effort of tearing down the delusions that protect us.
-If women are collateral damage so be it.
+If women need be collateral damage, so be it.
 To the plot – spoilers and all.

 A word here about the style of storytelling – it is siege fashion and narrator centric.
 The book itself is a set of first-person narratives that move in time and space (1931 London, to 1920 Shanghai for example); each of these narratives goes back and forth in time as the protagonist reminisces, recounts, goes forward and backward until he comes back to his starting point before taking a final baby-step forward.
 The style makes the novel incredibly atmospheric - in the sense of conveying the fug in which our thoughts flow.